EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 - [Predrag Janičić](http://poincare.matf.bg.ac.rs/~janicic/)
 and [Julien Narboux](https://dpt-info.di.unistra.fr/~narboux/)
 worked on exporting coherence logic (CL) proofs to Dedukti.
-Larus is an automated theorem prover based on coherent logic.
+[larus](https://github.com/janicicpredrag/Larus) is an automated theorem prover based on coherent logic.
 It is not as efficient as state of the art FOL provers, but it can generate somewhat readable proofs and formal proofs in Coq which are also readable and maintainable.